DiegoAgredaH/TestHinicio/README.md

 - **Axios:** A JavaScript library used for making HTTP requests from the browser or Node.js.
 - **Redux:** A predictable state container for JavaScript applications, which helps manage global state efficiently.

-## Created by: Diego Fernando Agreda
+## :alien: Created by: Diego Fernando Agreda

 August 13th, 2023